 Introduction

 The first step is to execute the bash script "Setup.sh" that will set up the environment (create directories/sub-directories, install and configure components).
-The purpose of the Setup.sh script is to initialize all the services that will be useful for the proper operation of the Preventive Maintenance functionalities.
-To run Preventive Maintenance requires service that are not present on a Debian server at installation.
-It is also necessary to be able to configure these different services.
-A security is also added to prevent bad entries, checking the form of the mail or an IP address for example.
+The purpose of the Setup.sh script is to initialize all the services that will be useful for the proper operation of the Preventive Maintenance features.

 Services

 All services described below are fully installed and configured by the Setup.sh script.
-It is not necessary to modify the configuration files, in order to update the Rsyslog rules based on pattern, please re-execute the Setup.sh script
+To prevent modifying the Rsyslog configuration file, Administrator can re-execute the script Setup.sh in order to modify the rules “Patterns” or network environment.

 TFTP

-A TFTP Server is installed on the server, the default director is set to /tftpboot/.
+A TFTP Server is installed on the server, the default directory is /tftpboot/

 This service is required for uploading logs from Stellar APs.

 TFTP Server is used by following functions:

-Switchs (show tech-support eng complete)
+Switchs (show tech-support eng complete) *** here I think we use PySFTP ***

-AP Stellar (take_snapshot.sh start).
+AP Stellar logs (we execute remotely the script take_snapshot.sh start)

 Commands to verify the configuration:

-systemctl status tftpd-hpa (the services must be in running mode)
+systemctl status tftpd-hpa (the service must be in running mode)

-cat /etc/default/tftpd-hpa , the file configuration must be:
+cat /etc/default/tftpd-hpa:

 # /etc/default/tftpd-hpa